timbergus/generator-back/README.md

 ### 3. Check all the user in the database

-Or create, update and delete once loged.
-Because we are going to make a lot of secured calls, we better are going to use a header to store the username and a header to store the toke.
-The token is the once returned by the login, so use it here.
+Because we are going to make a lot of secured calls, we are going to use the request header to store the username and the token.
+The token is the one returned by the login, so use it here.

 ###### GET